LetCompliance

 TL;DR — quick answer

-The PRS Landlord Ombudsman launches under the Renters Rights Act.
-What it will do, when membership becomes mandatory, and three things landlords should do in 2026.
+The PRS Landlord Ombudsman is coming under the Renters’ Rights Act, with mandatory membership expected in 2028.
+What it will do, when it becomes mandatory, and three things landlords should do now.

 Tenants will be able to escalate complaints for free.
 The Ombudsman can order apologies, compensation up to a statutory limit, and compliance actions.
 Awards are legally binding and enforceable in the county court.